mrazomej/phd/src/chapter_01/section_02_gene_reg.md

 2. Compute the energy of each of these microstates.

-3. Define the "macrostate" we care about by grouping all microstates that belong to the same macrostate.
+3. Define the "macrostate" we care about by grouping all microstates that belong to the same energy.

-4. Compute the Boltzmann factor by exponentiating minus the energy divided by the thermal energy.
+4. Compute the Boltzmann factor.
+This factor is defined as the exponential of the negative energy divided by the thermal energy, as indicated in Eq.
+   $\ref{eq:boltzmann_law}$.

 To see this protocol in action, let us apply it to the calculation of
 $p_{\text{bound}}$, the probability of finding an RNAP bound to the promoter.
 We